jayaganthan/CHIP-8-Emulator-Interpreter-Python/README.md

 2. BC_test - Taken from - [Link](https://slack-files.com/T3CH37TNX-F3RF5KT43-0fb93dbd1f) - Credits to author BestCoder.
 Test documentation - [Link](https://slack-files.com/T3CH37TNX-F3RKEUKL4-b05ab4930d)
 3. Sample - Simple test to print stored hex sprites - Taken from repo - [Link](https://github.com/giawa/chip8) - Credits to [giawa](https://github.com/giawa)

+## Colours
+Emulator supports two colours((black and white) and (dark and light green)).
+If you would like to change the colours, you can edit the BACKGROUND_COLOR and FOREGROUND_COLOR variables in display.py

 ## PR
 PRs are welcome for any improvements.